tahowallet/extension/api/services/indexing/README.md

-# /api/services/indexing
+## api/services/indexing

-The indexing service is responsible for pulling and maintaining all application- level "indexing" data — things like fungible token balances and NFTs, as well as more abstract application concepts like governance proposals.
+The indexing service is responsible for pulling and maintaining all application- level "indexing" data — things like fungible token balances and NFTs, as well as other application concepts like governance proposals.

-`indexing` maintains its own data store, separate from vital user data like keys and preferences, as well as lower-level chain state information like blocks and transactions.
+`IndexingService` maintains its own data store, separate from vital user data like keys and preferences, as well as lower-level chain state information like blocks and transactions.